 My dream of bringing to market the world’s first colored organic cotton thread became a reality in 2010 when we became the North American distributor of Scanfil organic cotton thread.
-Scanfil is a multipurpose thread that comes in 34 colors, it’s spun in Holland and is Global Organic Textile Standard (GOTS) certified.
+Scanfil is a Tex 35, multi-purpose thread that comes in 34 colors, it’s spun in Holland and is Global Organic Textile Standard (GOTS) certified.

 At the end of 2012, I made the decision to close down the central studio.
 The Montagnard women each had sewing stations in their homes and some had gone on to other jobs.
 It made financial and logistical sense for me to work from home too, but it was a huge effort to move – it took six Montagnard men to move my 400 lb bale of organic cotton.
-I sold off and gave away tons of fabrics and industrial equipment but finally got things pared down to functional size.
+I sold off and gave away tons of fabrics and industrial equipment in an effort to get things pared down to functional size.

-As the world heats up and people learn more about the value of organic cotton farming sequesters carbon, the sale of organic cotton thread continues to skyrocket and has become the focal product line of Fiberactive Organics.
+As the world heats up and people learn more about the value of organic cotton farming for sequestering carbon, the sale of organic cotton thread continues to skyrocket and has become the focal product line of Fiberactive Organics.
 Thread is so basic to every textile product, it gives me the greatest opportunity for worldwide environmental good.
-Fiberactive is currently in the development stages of bringing a new brand of organic cotton thread to market, Sewpure, that is stronger than our other thread and will expand on the colors that Scanfil comes in.
-We will start with a heavy-duty thread, Tex 70, then move into multi-purpose thread, Tex 45.
-I hope to have the first collection of colors available in summer of 2017.
+This winter, 2018, we’re launching a new brand of organic cotton thread we’re calling, Sewpure.
+It is the strongest organic cotton thread that’s ever been on the market and we think it will be a game changer in how organic textile products are made.

 The Mission is still the same.

-Fiberactive Organics’ mission is to increase the market for organic cotton in order to promote organic farming throughout the world is working out well, with spinners in Peru, Holland and now India, that part of our work is coming along nicely.
-Since the opening of our new store in Pittsboro we’ve brought organic textile products into the mainstream if not right onto main street.
+Fiberactive Organics’ mission to increase the market for organic cotton in order to promote organic farming throughout the world is working out well, with spinners in Holland and now India, that part of our work is coming along nicely.